dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

     chip and its responsive.

 ---------------------------------------------------------------------------
-### 1: fill in the accelerometer code in the code directory.
+### Part 1: fill in the accelerometer code in the code directory.

 <p float="center">
   <img src="images/6050-top.jpg" width="300" />